lopanapol/sentium-pico/README.md

 ### Emergent Artificial Life

-- **Multi-generational Evolution:** Watch pixels reproduce and evolve across up to 20 generations
+- **Multi-generational Evolution:** Watch pixels reproduce and evolve across up to 100 generations
-- **Exponential Population Growth:** Witness bacterial-like division from 1 organism to 32+ entities
+- **Population Growth:** Witness division from 1 organism to up to 8 entities
 - **Genetic Mutation System:** Each generation introduces subtle variations in behavior and traits
 - **Adaptive Survival Behavior:** Organisms learn to seek energy sources and avoid threats